How to Buy a Handgun in Canada: Regulatory and Procedural Steps

 - More than 550,000 individuals have a firearm licence allowing them to buy and own a handgun for recreation, sport shooting or competition.

-- On top of that, roughly 90,000 people (mainly police) are authorized to use handguns every day for personal protection.
+- On top of that, roughly 90,000 people (mainly police) are authorized or required to carry loaded handguns every day for personal and public safety.

 - I’m not a lawyer and this isn’t legal advice or a pitch to sell you a gun.
 It’s my best attempt to share relevant regulations and procedures as I understand them.